Muhammad Bala Shagari: Background

 He attended the prestigious Barewa College, Zaria and proceeded to South Gloucestershire and Stroud College Bristol, United Kingdom.
 He later joined the Nigerian Defence Academy in 1975 where he was a member of the 18th Regular Course.
 In the aftermath of the December 1983 coup in Nigeria led by General Muhammadu Buhari which removed his father, he was detained briefly and was later forcefully retired from the Nigerian army without offense at the rank of Captain.
-He is the only member of Nigeria’s first family to be in the army.